fbpx

 Create a rectangular selection around the area on your image that you want to be extended.
 Make sure to not include elements of your subject inside this selection.
 Photoshop will only extend the information that is within the selection.

-Once the area is selected, navigate to Edit > Content-Aware Scale or use the shortcut Alt + Shift + Control + C (Windows) or Option + Shift + Command + C (Mac).
+Once the area is selected, navigate to Edit > Content-Aware Scale or use the shortcut Alt + Shift + Control + C (Win) or Option + Shift + Command + C (Mac).

 You will notice that only visible pixels that are within the selection will be extended.
 Use the anchor point on the transform box and drag it out to the side of the image.

-The background will now have extended outwards without affecting the subject of your image.
+The background will now extend outwards without affecting the subject of your image.
+If you see any problems, the Spot Healing Tool can fix them.

 Photo of author